gocd/docs.go.cd/content/configuration/quick_pipeline_setup.md

 For this option to work, Rake needs to be installed on the Go Agent(s) and the *go user* should be able to execute it.

-### More...
+### Custom Command

 In addition to the above tasks, GoCD allows you to run anything on the command line.
-You can use the [command repository](../advanced_usage/command_repository.html) to help you choose the command.
-Alternately you can specify a command on your own.

 You can see the complete configuration reference [here](configuration_reference.html).